Shakira: 2015–2021: El Dorado

 The El Dorado album, produced by Shakira, was issued on 26 May 2017.
 "Perro Fiel" featured American singer Nicky Jam.
 Its official release as El Dorados third single took place on 15 September, the same date its music video, filmed in Barcelona, was premiered.
 Before being released as a single, "Perro Fiel" was already certified gold in Spain.
-"Trap" was released in January 2018 as the fourth single off the album and Shakira's second collaboration with Maluma.
+"Trap" was released in January 2018 as the fourth single off the album, her second collaboration with Maluma.
 In January 2018, Shakira won her third Grammy Award for Best Latin Pop Album for El Dorado; it made her the only female Latin artist to have done so.
 The album also earned her a top Latin Grammy and she was recognized by a number of other prizes.
 With El Dorado, she had received thirteen Grammys overall, including ten Latin Grammys.
 El Dorado had over 10 billion streams, which made it one of the most-streamed female albums of all time.

-The El Dorado World Tour was announced on 27 June 2017.
-The European and U.S.–Canada dates were published; the Latin American dates were to be announced later.
-It was to be sponsored by Rakuten.
-Other announced partners of the tour were Live Nation Entertainment's Global Touring Division (which had previously collaborated with Shakira on The Sun Comes Out World Tour and which would "produce" the present tour) and Citi, which facilitated the pre-sale of tickets through its Private Pass program.

-The tour was scheduled to begin on 8 November in Cologne, Germany, but because of "strained vocal cords" related problems the singer experienced during rehearsals (she became unable to sing), the date was canceled one day before the concert, due to be rescheduled.
-On 9 November, postponements were announced also for the shows in Paris, Antwerp and Amsterdam.
-On 14 November Shakira let her fans know, through her social networks, that she had suffered a haemorrhage on her right vocal cord in late October and needed to rest her voice for some time to recover.
-"My voice [...] was my identity", she told The Guardian.
-"So when I couldn't sing, that was unbearable.
-There were times I couldn't even get out of bed.
-I was so depressed."